piyush7199/hld-architecture-handbook/03-challenges/3.5.1-payment-gateway/README.md

 2. Server checks Redis cache for key
 3. If exists → return cached result
 4. If not → process payment, cache result with 24h TTL
-5. Scope: per merchant
+5. Scope: per merchant (merchant_A and merchant_B can use same key)

 **Follow-up**: What if Redis fails?

-- Graceful degradation: Query database
+- Graceful degradation: Query database for duplicate payment_id
-- Slower but correct
+- Slower but still correct
-- Alert ops team
+- Alert ops team to restore Redis

 ### Question 2: Why PostgreSQL instead of NoSQL?